 Four children were born to them, FRANCIS, ROBERT, CATHERINE and MARY.
 Mary married ASA WESTOVER, also of Alburg, VT.
 He was of Welsh descent.
 Mrs. Westover (Mary Currie) died when 37 years old, leaving 3 daughters: CATHERINE, ELIZABETH, and MARGARET.
 After the death of their mother, the children went with their father to Sutton, Quebec, moving to Dunham a year or two later.

 In 1880 Catherine was married to HENRY ROSENBERGER who was born on the Hudson in New York State but whose ancestors, of German descent, came from Wittenberg on the River Elbe.
 When there seems to have been a general movement from that part of the United States towards Missisquoi Bay, his parents were among the first to arrive.
 Henry then being three years old.
 They settled on a farm in St. Armand West and raised a family of seven children.
 The place is now known as Rosenberg, where two of their grandchilden, James and Hattie Rosenberger still reside (1912) the great-grandchildren of Catherine MacDonald.
-Elizabeth, the second daughter of Mr. & Mrs. Westover, married a Mr. George Rykert of Dunham (they were the parents of Asa Rykert) whose father was John and grandfather Capt.
+Elizabeth, the second daughter of Mr. and Mrs. Westover, married a Mr. George Rykert of Dunham (they were the parents of Asa Rykert) whose father was John and grandfather Capt.
 Joseph Rykert.
-Margaret, unmarried, lived with a brother of her father's second marriage, near the home of her childhood on the picturesque hills near Dunham and Frelighsburg.'
+Margaret, unmarried, lived with a brother of her father's second marriage, near the home of her childhood on the picturesque hills near Dunham and Frelighsburg.

 Postscript: To return to the sugar tongs and the first paragraph, Mary Catherine Smith did die without heirs and so the sugar tongs came to the eldest child of Charles TenEyck -- Caroline TenEyck Doherty -- and so to me, Margaret Doherty Ellis."